 Professor of Law

-An expert in human rights and international law, Professor Patrick Keenan focuses his research and scholarship on the connections between human rights, economic development, and business.
-He has published articles examining conflict minerals, human trafficking and tourism, China’s role in Africa, the human rights potential of sovereign wealth funds, the International Finance Corporation’s investments in Africa and the Caribbean, and many other issues.
+An expert in human rights and international law, Professor Patrick Keenan focuses his research on international criminal law, counterterrorism law, and human rights.
+He has published articles on the U.S. drone program, international criminal law and conflict minerals, human trafficking and tourism, China’s role in Africa, the human rights potential of sovereign wealth funds, the International Finance Corporation’s investments in Africa and the Caribbean, and many other issues.

-Professor Keenan has taught courses on human rights, business and human rights, international criminal law, and the responsibilities of lawyers.
+Professor Keenan has taught courses on counterterrorism law, international criminal law, public international law, human rights, and the ethical responsibilities of lawyers.
 He also created, and for 10 years directed, the Human Rights Law Clinic, in which students worked directly with lawyers and advocates in Africa and the Caribbean on human rights issues.

 In addition to teaching at the University of Illinois, he served as a visiting professor at the University of Chicago Law School and lectured at the Chuo University School of Law in Tokyo.

-Before coming to Illinois, Professor Keenan litigated death penalty cases in Georgia and Alabama as an attorney with the Southern Center for Human Rights.
+Before coming to the University of Illinois, Professor Keenan litigated death penalty cases in Georgia and Alabama as an attorney with the Southern Center for Human Rights.

 Professor Keenan graduated from Yale Law School and Tufts University, clerked for Judge Myron H. Thompson of the U.S. District Court for the Middle District of Alabama, and served in the Peace Corps in the Democratic Republic of Congo.

 International Criminal Law

 Public International Law